renderedtext/agent-aws-stack/README.md

   --key-id PREVIOUSLY_CREATED_KMS_KEY_ID
 ```

-If you didn't create a KMS key and want to use the default `alias/aws/ssm` key for your account, you can omit the `--key-id` parameter:
+If you didn't create a KMS key and want to use the default `alias/aws/ssm` key in your account, you can omit the `--key-id` parameter:

 ```bash
 aws ssm put-parameter \